 Talking about mental well-being and building resilience is incredibly important.
 In collaboration with Hii, X facilitates low-threshold workshops for students.
 The workshop format combines positive psychology and creative facilitation as a tool to help fuel the conversation.

 Hii is a student-run organization facilitating workshops at X bi-weekly, with different topics each week.
-Read more about the topics and what dates each workshop will be held below.
 More info about Hii can be found on their website.

 • Dates Q1: